Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Knowledge Center

 **Explanation:**
-"Documentation" is incorrect.
+Documentation is incorrect.
 Documentation provides manuals and technical references but not a dedicated FAQ format.
-"Discussion forums" is incorrect.
+Discussion forums is incorrect.
 Forums allow community discussion, not a curated FAQ.
-"AWS Cloud Adoption Framework" is incorrect.
+AWS Cloud Adoption Framework is incorrect.
 CAF is a guidance framework for planning adoption, not an FAQ.
-"Knowledge Center" is correct.
+Knowledge Center is correct.
 The AWS Knowledge Center contains FAQs with detailed answers for common AWS service questions.

 ---